jennifernoelle/ExData_Plotting1/README_using_this_repo.md

 **6. plot1.png...plot4.png**

-These files contain the plots produced by the R scripts described above; this is what you should have after running the code as described in steps five and six.
+These files contain the plots produced by the R scripts described above; this is what you should have after running the code as described in steps four and five.